 Covered by Metallica for their Garage Inc album of 1998, this traditional Irish folk song, also recorded by The Pogues and The Dubliners in 1990, is perhaps best known for the Thin Lizzy version of 1972.
 The origins of the song are unknown, but it tells the tale of a highwayman who, having robbed a government official, goes to see a girl called Molly, gets pissed, and passes out to find that she’s called the cops.
 Given that the lyrics to the chorus are, “Musha ring dumb a do dumb a da.
 Whack for my daddy-o.
 Whack for my daddy-o.
 There’s whiskey in the jar-o,” we can safely assume he was pissed when he wrote it.

 Hellyeah – Drink, Drank, Drunk

-It’s no secret that Pantera enjoyed an adult beverage or two back in the day, so it’s hardly surprising that drummer Vinnie Paul has maintained that tradition in his current band Hellyeah with this subtle ditty expounding the virtues of getting wasted.
+It’s no secret that Pantera enjoyed an adult beverage or two back in the day, so it’s hardly surprising that drummer Vinnie Paul maintained that tradition into Hellyeah with this subtle ditty expounding the virtues of getting wasted.
 “Let’s get fucked up, till we fall down.
 So everybody get drink drank drunk, right now,” they suggest, before further insisting, “Let’s get tore up, till we’re face down.
 Because the Hellyeah drink, drank, drunks are back in town!”
 Unfortunately, they then point out that they’re almost out of beer and you’ll have to buy your own shots.
 You may want to hide your stash!

 Black Label Society – Born To Booze